 Dick 3: Company Platinum Properties – Labrador

 The relationship between an agency and tenants in Australia can be best descript as Cold War.
 It is a constant fight between the two parties.
-The agency treats the tenants like enemies and of course, the tenants respond to that.
-I can write that because that is exactly my personal experience after renting for over 12 years in this God blessed country.
-God just did not bless the tenants that’s for sure.
+The agency treats the tenants like enemies, and of course, the tenants respond to that.
+I can write that because that is exactly my personal experience after renting for over 12 years in this God-blessed country.
+God did not bless the tenants, that’s for sure.
 On the 31st of December, we had to vacate our rental property.
 The owner wanted to sell and needed us out for that reason.
 Not that reader become the impression we are bad tenants and the enemy.
 Hold on, we always the enemy.
-Usually, the agency has a maximum three days after the tenant left to inspect the property to confirm the Exist Condition Report.
+Usually, the agency has a maximum of three days after the tenant left to inspect the property to confirm the Exit Condition Report.
 This is important for the next puzzle in the piece.
 The reports define if a tenant can claim the paid bond from the third party called RTA back.
 I understand the 31st of December is not the best day to expect a quick turnaround, but a week should be enough to get it done.
 That would have been the 7th of January, but nothing.
 By the way, did I mention the mutation for real estate agent into black holes before?
 Not sure if I did.
 Anyway, due to the law of agency turning into black holes after they have your money, I had to call them.
-I was advised, that the form will be mailed to me.
-Do you know the feeling when doing something and know it is wrong?
+I was advised that the form will be mailed to me.
+Do you know the feeling when doing something and realise it is wrong?
 Exactly that feeling was coming to me with this advice.
-I would go so far to say I was lied to.
-Of course, the letter never arrived, nothing escapes a black hole right?
+I would go so far as to say I have lied to.
+Of course, the letter never arrived; nothing escapes a black hole, right?
 Not even a pigeon.
-There was no other choice to call again, responses to multiple emails were nada.
-After multiple calls the information was given, the form will be emailed to me now.
+There was no other choice to call again.
+Responses to multiple emails were nada.
+After numerous calls, the information was given, the form will be emailed to me now.
 It was guaranteed to get it the same day.
 We write the 21st of January at this stage.
 Do you know the feeling when you are lied to?
-Yes, I had that feeling and for sure I had to contact the agency the next day to ask for the form again.
-I used SMS because I just felt like it and was not in the mood to waste my time on another call.
+Yes, I had that feeling, and for sure, I had to contact the agency the next day to ask for the form again.
+I used SMS because I felt like it and was not in the mood to waste my time on another call.
 It was not the 24th of December, but a miracle happened, an email with the bond lodgement form arrive in my Inbox.
 Was that to be good to be true?
-Was it that easy, just sign the form and lodge it to get 4 months of rent back?
+Was it that easy, sign the form and lodge it to get four months of rent back?
 Of course, it was.
-The amount in the form was less as the amount we have paid due to an increase in rent a few years back.
+The amount in the document was less as the amount we have paid due to an increase in rent a few years back.
 Another call to the agency revealed that the lower amount is what the RTA had on file.
-That was what I am was told.
+That was what I was told.
 The feeling that someone is lying appeared somewhere in my lower body again.
-Sure, I could not wait any longer, lodged the bond claim form with the lower amount myself.
-Somewhere in the many conversations the agency told me to do it to speed the process up, but we have already talked about lying, haven’t we?
-The reason I can say they are liars is, I have in my records a statement from the RTA showing the full amount of the bond and not the lower one.
+Sure, I could not wait any longer; I lodged the bond claim form with the lower amount myself.
+Somewhere in the many conversations, the agency told me to speed the process up, but we have already talked about lying, haven’t we?
+The reason I can say they are liars is, I have in my records a statement from the RTA showing the total amount of the bond and not the lower one.
 Sure, I have emailed the documents to the black hole.
 Let’s see what will happen.

 In the whole process, the agency just bluntly lied into my face on various occasions.
 They are liars, or just simply, they are dicks.